IAMconsortium/nomenclature/doc/source/getting_started.rst

 **Notes**

-* The pyam library is required as *process* takes a *pyam.IamDataFrame* as input.
+* The function :func:`process` takes a :class:`pyam.IamDataFrame` as input.

-* *DataStructureDefinition* and *RegionProcessor* are initialized from directories containing yaml files.
+* :class:`DataStructureDefinition` and :class:`RegionProcessor` are initialized from
+  directories containing yaml files.
 See :ref:`dir-structure` for details.

-* The processor argument of *process* is optional and may only to be used if there are
+* The processor argument of func:`process` is optional and may only to be used if there are model mappings.
-  model mappings.
 See :ref:`toplevel-functions` for details.

-* If not all dimensions of the **DataStructureDefinition** should be validated, a *dimensions* argument in form of a list of strings can be provided.
+* If not all dimensions of the :class:`DataStructureDefinition` should be validated, a *dimensions* argument in form of a list of strings can be provided.
 Only the provided dimensions will then be validated.
 See :ref:`toplevel-functions` for details.